brndnmtthws/brndn-io/content/posts/platform-wars/index.md

 There's a case in front of the courts right now which [the EFF has promised to help with](https://www.eff.org/press/releases/eff-and-durie-tangri-join-forces-defend-internet-archives-digital-library) in an attempt to protect our right to lend books, digital or otherwise.
 It'll be interesting to watch and see where things go.

-The concept of ownership is being redefined in the digital age.
 When you "buy" digital content, you're often just purchasing a limited license to access that content under specific conditions that can change at any time.
 As law professor Aaron Perzanowski puts it, "What consumers own is not a collection of digital books, but a bundle of legal risks."[^3]

-Perhaps the next chapter in platform wars won't be between tech giants, but between users and platforms over the fundamental right to own and control the products we purchase.
+That fight may end up mattering more than the one between the tech giants themselves.

 [^1]: Eisenmann, T., Parker, G., & Van Alstyne, M. (2011).
 "Platform envelopment."
 Strategic Management Journal, 32(12), 1270-1285.
 [^2]: World Wide Web Foundation.
 "History of the Web." <https://webfoundation.org/about/vision/history-of-the-web/>